Best For

 Support Layer

 I was pleased with the relative quality level of the foam used in the mattress.
-While these aren’t the absolute highest quality foam I’ve seen, they are still perfectly fine, especially considering the price point.
+While the foams are far from amazing in terms of quality, they are still reasonably good, especially considering the price point.

 Pressure Map – Side Sleepers